 Let’s see if this works.
 Oh, in case you are wondering: that’s the Eagle Nebula.
 One of the few photos that you’ll see that are this beautiful that are not by the Hubble Telescope.
 This is a one meter telescope at Kitt Peak Observatory in Arizona.
 And the shape of the Eagle is not discer- it’s almost – it’s barely discernible in this frame, because the Eagle is about two or three times the size of this.
 And the head of the Eagle would be up here, so… up here, and the wings off to the left and off to the right.

-What I wanna do is: I wanna highlight a few issues.
-And these are issues that came together for an essay I wrote that appeared in Natural History magazine “The Darwin Issue”.
+So here, what I wanna do is I wanna highlight a few issues.
+And, these are issues that came together for an essay I wrote that appeared in Natural History magazine “The Darwin Issue”.
 It was the opening of our Darwin exhibit.
 That is now traveling.
 It’s no longer there at the museum.
 But “The Darwin Issue” collected together stories, articles on the relevance of evolution, not only as an important concept in biology, but an important concept in all of science.